What is Rbate?

 A similar allocation of credit can occur for knowledgeable friends, to whom you may turn for advice on a purchase.
 If such a person is eligible to register with Rbate as a Helper, then any research they do on your behalf can be credited.
 If desired, credit can be allocated to the sources on which your private advisors drew.

-Can I trust helpers to give honest opinions when their work is funded by product-maker bonuses?
+Can I trust helpers to give honest opinions when their work is funded by product-maker rebates & bonuses?

-The recovery of service fees from suppliers is already well established for mortgage, insurance, and investment brokers.
+The recovery of service fees from suppliers is already well established for mortgage, insurance, travel, and investment brokers.
 Rbate simply extends this model to professional services and media that help people purchase every other type of product and service, as well as eliminating the need for any direct dealings between product makers and the organizations that evaluate their products.
+Rbate also allows helpers to be paid out of maker rebates, using the consumer's own funds.

 Only professional media creators and service providers are eligible to register with Rbate as an organization that offers consumer help (Helpers).
 Such companies have a reputation to protect, and are more likely to have a culture of journalistic ethics.